G-Node/python-odml/docs/index.md

 - Editor for odml files [odml-ui](https://github.com/g-node/odml-ui "odml-ui - editor for odml metadata files")
 - Converter for odml files to form or spreadsheets [odmlTables](https://github.com/INM-6/python-odmltables).

+## Terminologies

+*odml* does not enforce standardization, but welcomes it.
+We assembled definitions of terms that can be used to provide metadata, i.e. [odml-terminologies](https://github.com/G-Node/odml-terminologies).
+An odml-file can be based on such a terminology.
+In that case one does not need to provide definitions since they are part of the linked terminology.

 * * *

 ## Getting started